HunorMarton/svg-tutorial/src/content/svg/quadratic-bezier.md

 Click here for <a href="https://hunormarton.github.io/svg-curves" target="_blank" rel="noopener">an interactive demo</a> of Quadratic Béziers (select Quadratic Bézier at the top of the page).

-In the example, we have a series of quadratic beziers where the control points get further and further away from the center of the tree as the path goes down.
+In today's example, we have a series of quadratic beziers where the control points get further and further away from the center of the tree as the path goes down.

 <div class="code-flex">